Rail transport in Brazil: Intercity trains

+These reasons, amongst others, meant that after privatization, the newly formed operators were not interested in the vast amounts of investment that would be required to make the passenger lines profitable.

 Currently the country's rail network is almost entirely used for heavy freight transport only, all of the electrification of routes which were used for intercity passenger trains in broad gauge lines in São Paulo (state) are completely dismantled, as well as most of the train stations that are now in ruins (some were refurbished and are used as museums, government facilities and other purposes).
-Much of the dual-track lines are also abandoned, with trains making use of only one track now, most of which are in a very basic state of maintenance, running at very slow speeds.
-The lines and branch lines which were used for passenger only, the current cargo companies had no interest in, and are now completely abandoned.
-Brazil today has only a few heritage railways and two long-distance trains operated by Vale on narrow gauge that are more of a tourist attraction because of the scenic journey than a transportation system, especially because of the slow operating speed (60 km/h maximum), making Brazil's land public transportation infrastructure one of the worst and slowest in the world.
+Much of the dual-track lines are also abandoned, with trains making use of only one track now, the vast majority of which are in a very poor state of maintenance, running at very slow speeds.
+The lines and branch lines which were used for passenger only, which were not profitable for current private operators, and are now completely abandoned.
+Brazil today has only a few heritage railways and two long-distance trains operated by Vale on narrow gauge that are mainly used of a tourist attraction due to the scenic journey rather than a transportation system, especially due to the slow operating speed (60 km/h maximum), making Brazil's land rail public transportation infrastructure one of the worst and slowest, in average speed, in the world.